phetsims/vector-addition/doc/implementation-notes.md

 ## Screen differences

-If you're in tthe position of having to maintain or enhance this sim, it helps to have a birds-eye view of the similarities and differences between the screens.
+If you're in the position of having to maintain or enhance this sim, it helps to have a birds-eye view of the similarities and differences between the screens.

 The _Explore 2D_ screen can be thought of as the "prototypical" screen.
 It has these features: